saudieagles24/Saudi-Eagles-/README.md

 The Arduino Mega 2560 is a microcontroller board that is built around the ATmega2560.
 A 16 MHz crystal oscillator, 4 hardware serial ports, 16 analog inputs, 54 digital input/output pins (15 of which can be used as PWM outputs), a USB port, a power jack, an ICSP header, and a reset button are all included.

-# Servo MG995 :
+# Servo Motor SG90 :

-Numerous RC models, automobiles, helicopters, and planes employ the high-speed standard MG995 Metal Gear Servo Motor.
-It has a 180-degree rotational range (60 degrees in each direction). both 12 kg/cm at 6 V and 10 kg/cm at 4.8 V are delivered.
-This digital servo motor processes and receives PWM signals more quickly and efficiently.
+Small and reasonably priced, the SG90 servo motor finds frequent usage in robotics, do-it-yourself projects, and educational settings.
+It has plastic gears and is inexpensive and lightweight, making it ideal for applications requiring little torque.

 # Dc Motor 12V 1200RPM :